 Graduate of Australian Writers' Centre, now a full-time author

 Penelope enrolled in an AWC creative writing course run by author Lisa Heidke and instantly loved the supportive environment.
 “I had never written creatively before that – I was nervous.
 But Lisa was really encouraging to all of the course participants, whatever stage of our writing journeys we were on.
 I guess it gave me the courage to think, ‘gee, this is something that I can do.'”

 The course also gave Penelope the drive to do a Masters of Arts in Creative Writing.
 “Lisa's can-do attitude, got me thinking about it as a serious possibility.”

 That confidence yielded results with the news that Penelope’s contemporary romance novel, In at the Deep End, would be published by Harlequin MIRA.

 “I actually pitched the novel to them at the Romance Writers of Australia conference.
 They loved it and wanted to take it to acquisition.
 I wasn't popping champagne quite yet, but I knew that there was a likelihood that Harlequin MIRA would support the novel and publish it.”

-After a busy year of editing, the book was published in early 2017.
-“I don’t think I would have done it unless I had done that weekend course,” admits Penelope.
+After a busy year of editing, her first book was published in early 2017.
+“I don't think I would have done it unless I had done that weekend course,” admits Penelope.
 “Certainly some of the things I learnt there just gave me the encouragement to think I could start.”

 The publisher offered Penelope a two-book deal – and once the ink dried, the reality and celebrations could finally kick in.
 “The two-book deal was a real bonus,” she says.
 “It demonstrated Harlequin's commitment to me as a writer.”